azerothcore/azerothcore-wotlk/data/sql/base/database-squash.md

 > Remember to increment the db_version and cache_id the same as acore.json

 4. Drop all your databases, and run Worldserver to populate a clean database.
-5. Export the databases using i.e HeidiSQL
+5. Export the databases using the DatabaseExporter.ps1 (Located in ..\apps\DatabaseExporter\)

-> [!IMPORTANT]
+> [!NOTE]
-> Set the following values
+> Read the databaseexporter.md file to use it properly.

-> Tables -> DROP + CREATE
+6. Make a PR

-> Data -> Delete + insert (truncate existing data)
+> [!NOTE]
-> Max INSERT size -> 1024
+> During the DB squash procedure, we do NOT move files.
-> This is so that no unexpected issues occur.
+> The archive dir is NO longer used as part of the DB squash procedure,

-6. Move the exported table files into the base directory to update the existing files.
+> but simply as a place where to move update files when they get too many
-7. Make a PR
+> as the `updates` table in base files always will contain the entries from the updates dir they will never be run again on a clean setup.